 - 42 U.S.C.
 Sections 1404a-1440: Low Income Housing

 The U.S. Department of Housing and Urban Development investigates complaints against landlords in federal housing, and complaints of discrimination in private housing rentals.
-The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations).
+The print version of the CFR is available in all Maryland law libraries and many Maryland public libraries.
 The Department's Fair Housing regulations are also available electronically on the GPO Access home page.